 Anything from a line from the book they just read to a childhood memory or a work-related problem could pre-occupy their headspace.
-Every so often, they’re unable to shake out of that maze of thoughts of their own.
+Every so often, they’re unable to shake out of that maze of thoughts on their own.
 When this happens, don’t shy away from intervening.
 It may well be exactly what they need.

 11. They will not open up that easily

-Don’t worry if they don’t share things with you right from the beginning.
+If you are dating an introvert man or any person for that matter, don’t worry if they don’t share things with you right from the beginning.
 They’ll get there; you just need to be patient.
 Waiting to be let in is going to be more rewarding and effective than trying to get your foot through the door when your partner isn’t ready.

 Related Reading: 15 Cute Ways To Prove To Your Girlfriend That You Love Her

 Truth be told, introverts scare easily when it comes to moving forward in a relationship.
 If they are in a relationship with an extrovert, the pace at which the relationship is progressing can get a tad too daunting and overwhelming for them.
 In case you are wondering what it’s like dating an introvert, you should know that they prefer taking it slow.